 [Venue] Nissan Pavilion

-An interactive entertainment facility where you can interactively experience the future mobility society depicted by Nissan.
-It will be held from August 1st to October 23rd, 2020.
+An experience-based entertainment facility where you can interactively experience the future mobility society that Nissan envisions.
+The event will be held from August 1st to October 23rd, 2020.

 Business HourWeekdays 11: 00-19: 00, Saturdays, Sundays, and holidays 10: 00-19: 00

 Theater / dance musicsDouble Planet Episode 11Double Planet Episode 11 "Please don't cool down" Satoru Aono (Furutajun & Yota Kanda / Radio Shonan P ･･･

 Art / photographyA writer who "sews" close to the time when leaves ･･･Museum of Yokohama(TOP image) << Memory of the Mountain >> (Part) 2019-2020 Petals, leaves, branches, fruits, seeds, fruit ski ･･･

 Theater / dance musicsDouble Planet Episode 10Double Planet Episode 10 "I have something to do with the night sky" Luka Tamaru (Furutajun & Yota Kanda / ･･･